Oregon Ducks men's basketball

-The Oregon Ducks men's basketball team is an intercollegiate basketball program that competes in the NCAA Division I and is a member of the Pac-12 Conference, representing the University of Oregon.
+The Oregon Ducks men's basketball team is an intercollegiate basketball program that competes in the NCAA Division I and is a member of the Big Ten Conference, representing the University of Oregon.
 The Ducks play their home games at Matthew Knight Arena, which has a capacity of 12,364.
 Then coached by Howard Hobson, Oregon won the first NCAA men's basketball national championship in 1939.
-They again reached the Final Four in 2017 under head coach Dana Altman, marking the longest span between appearances in NCAA history (78 years).
-The Ducks have made the NCAA tournament 17 times, and have won eight conference championships.
+They again reached the Final Four in 2017 under head coach Dana Altman, marking the longest span between appearances in NCAA history (79 years).
+The Ducks have made the NCAA tournament 19 times, and have won eight conference championships.

 History

 Early years

 The University of Oregon men's basketball team played its first season in 1902–03 with Charles Burden as the head coach.
-Only two games were played that season with Oregon losing both games.
+Only two games were played that season, both against Corvallis State Agricultural College, now known as Oregon State.
+Oregon lost both games, losing the first one 32–2 on the road, and the second one 24–22 at home.
 Oregon did not record a win until its fourth season in 1907 against Roseburg.
-The season ended with a winning record of 4–3, under Hugo Bezdek, who also coached the football team.
+That season ended with a winning record of 4–3, under Hugo Bezdek, who also coached the football team.
 Bezdek left after that season to coach at Arkansas until 1913 when he went back to Oregon to coach until 1917.

 During Bezdek's absence, the basketball team was coached largely by William Hayward, Oregon's track coach.
-In 1923, William Reinhart took over as the head coach and remained through the erection of McArthur Court until 1935.
+In 1923, Bill Reinhart took over as the head coach and remained through the erection of McArthur Court until 1935.
 Coach Reinhart suffered only one losing season at Oregon.